mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 Features
 --------
-* Low filament detector for your 3d printer.

 * Detect filament diameter of 1.75mm, 2.85mm and 3.00mm.

+* Can be used stand-alone (Advanced features will not be available)

-* Can interface with a variety of 3D Printer Controller Board including:
+* Can interface with a variety of 3D Printer Controller Board to use Advanced features including:
 	- RAMPS 1.2 and newer
 	- RAMBo 1.2 and newer
 	- Printrboard Rev B,C,D,E

 * Supports Marlin 1.1.X or newer, RepRap and Octoprint 1.3.8 or higher.

-* Can be daisy-chain using the extension port to handle many filaments simultaneously
+* Can be daisy-chain using the extension port to simultaneously handle multi-extruder 3D printers

-* Audio and visual alerts.
+* Audio (44dB @ 10Ft) and visual alerts.

 * One button operation mode.